-The first JETAA “International Conference” was held in 1995 in New York.
+The first JETAA “International Conference” was held in 1995 in New York (see list of conferences throughout the years).
 The director of Japan Local Government Center (CLAIR’s overseas office in New York) at that time, Mr. Otaki, wanted to learn about the chapters’ activities and give them a chance to exchange ideas among themselves.
 The entire conference was funded by CLAIR, as were the second in San Francisco and third in Montreal.
 This seems to have changed from the fourth, held in Atlanta.
 The original conference format centered around the North American chapters, with three representatives from overseas chapters first invited to the Montreal conference in 1997 as observers.

 However, by the fifth conference, held in Los Angeles in 1999, there had developed a strong consensus to make the conference truly “international” by also holding it in places outside North America and including representatives from all countries with viable chapters as full participants in an independent, self-governing organization with its own bylaws written by alumni.

 The first JETAA International bylaws were introduced in 1999, although the concept of “JETAA International” had clearly arisen before this time.

 Also, around this time, the Ministry of Foreign Affairs (MOFA) demanded a greater role in the conference, resulting in a shift away from its being mainly a CLAIR / alumni event.
 The 2000 conference, held in Tokyo, along the lines of the 1999 conference with all international chapters participating as full voting members, was the first of these new conferences.
 Each of the 43 chapters then recognized was invited to send two delegates.
 There were ultimately 84 delegates, with only Germany and Alaska sending one each.
 Brazil and Russia each sent two observers.

 Election of the Committee